mjrotter4445/Psycho_Data_Squad_1/README.md

 Tensorflow and more
 Tools

-4) DATABASE INTEGRATION
+# 4) DATABASE INTEGRATION
 Creating Database
-PostgreSQL PgAdmin most likely
+PostgreSQL PgAdmin - see mock up in PgAdmin
 Connecting to Database
 (name of database) Use Mongo example like BB